nmfta-repo/TCAT/Instruction_Manual.md

 > * The utility automatically sets the password based on the serial number given, and locks the root user for security reasons.
 If using the same microSD card, note down the serial number to login and flash another unit with the `nmfta` user (i.e., the image completes a setup process before it gets flashed to the eMMC).
 > * You may need to completely power cycle the device or hold down the s2 button if the device has issues booting during this process.

-1. Insert the microSD card, power the device via USB, then login as `root:ultimate` or `nmfta:UTHP-R1-XXXX` (where `XXXX` is the last four digits of the serial number) depending on the conditions mentioned above:
+1. Insert the microSD card, power the device via USB, then login as `root:ultimate` or `nmfta:<hostname>` depending on the conditions mentioned above:

 ```
 ssh <user>@192.168.7.2